rotki/docs/usage-guides/history/pnl.md

 ---
-description: Generating profit/loss reports with FIFO, LIFO, HIFO, or ACB methods and exporting results.
+description: Generate profit/loss reports in rotki using FIFO, LIFO, HIFO, or ACB cost-basis methods, review the cost basis breakdown, and export the results to CSV.
 ---

 # Creating a profit/loss report